RomanDivkovic/CityPop/README.md

-# Assingment to get an part time job

-# Expo project to run cloan project open in terminal and run expo start
+# Expo project

-Use camera to open project thru QR-code but you need to download expo app on phone first
+To run you should clone project, open in terminal and run expo start or yarn start.
+Then use camera to open project with the QR-code the side shows but you need to download expo app on phone first both on Iphone and Android

 # Api project

-Getting Cities and countrys from geoname api to get and present population
+Getting Cities and countries from geoname api to get and present population